Star-Sync/ss-deploy/README.md

 6. api docs can be found at `http://localhost:{SS_CORE_PORT}/docs`

 ### Database

 To help visualize the database, see the plaintext data, and execute queries we can use any database client.
-Here's the instructions to connect to the databese using the [DBVisualizer](https://www.dbvis.com/) and [DBeaver](https://dbeaver.io/).
+Here's the instructions to connect to the database using the [DBVisualizer](https://www.dbvis.com/) and [DBeaver](https://dbeaver.io/).

 #### DBVisualizer Setup

 1. Create database connection > Search for "PostgreSQL"
 2. Change the following to reflect values defined in `.env` file:
     - Database Server = `SS_DB_HOST`